MKrabs/Blog/docs/ASE_is_fun/structure.md

 Beispiele aus Code zeigen

-## Definition of the entities, value objects, and aggregates
+## Definition of the entities, services, and repositories

-Currently, our users profile have been structured as follows:
+Currently, our users profile have been structured as follows, all inside of the `models.py` file:

 ```python
 class Profile(models.Model):